TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 which is the Courant, Friedrichs, Lewy (CFL) stability condition: the time step has to be smaller than the time it takes for a stress wave to propagate through an element.

-### Explicit solvers for static-problems

-Because of their robustness, explicit dynamics solvers as obtained with the central difference scheme are also used for solving quasi-static nonlinear equilibrium problems.
+Because of their robustness, explicit dynamics solvers as obtained with the central difference scheme are also used for solving **quasi-static nonlinear equilibrium problems**.
 The critical time step size is then increased by artificially scaling the mass matrix to contain higher values, which is conceptually allowed because in the end the static solution should be independent of the mass.
 One should remain careful when using explicit solvers for equilibrium problems.
 Equilibrium is by definition violated in the dynamic solver and the influence of this on the results cannot be assessed with certainty, although it is possible to get some insight by monitoring the energy balance.

 ## Newmark scheme

-### Formulation

 For slower dynamics problems, the stability requirement from the critical time step can make the central difference scheme impractical.
-Then implicit time integration schemes are to be preferred.
-One family of time integration schemes is the Newmark schame.
+Then **implicit time integration** schemes are to be preferred.
+For this, the Newmark family of time integration schemes is a popular option.

 Starting point of the Newmark scheme are expressions for $\ba_{n+1}$ and $\dot\ba_{n+1}$ in terms of quantities from the previous time step and $\ddot\ba_{n+1}$: